joeunparkdev/quotes_generator/README.md

 ## Objective

 The main goal of this project is to generate random inspirational quotes and display them on a web page.
-We mixed Ruby and Go to write server-side logic and used Sinatra and Go's HTTP package to build the web server.
+I mixed Ruby and Go to write server-side logic and used Sinatra and Go's HTTP package to build the web server.

 ## How to Run